Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Experiments

 \subsection{Experimental Setup}

-\textbf{A Distributed Training Library to Support GKT}.
-Note that the popular deep learning frameworks PyTorch \cite{paszke2019pytorch} and TensorFlow \cite{abadi2016tensorflow} cannot fully support our GKT algorithm (e.g. they only support gradient/model exchanging, while our GKT requires exchanging soft labels and hidden vectors).
-Thus, to simplify the usage of our GKT training framework, we use \texttt{FedML} \cite{chaoyanghe2020fedml}, an open source federated learning library that simplifies the new algorithm development, and deploy it in a distributed computing environment.
+\textbf{Implementation}.
+We develop the FedGKT training framework based on \texttt{FedML} \cite{chaoyanghe2020fedml}, an open source federated learning research library that simplifies the new algorithm development and deploys it in a distributed computing environment.
 Our server node has 4 NVIDIA RTX 2080Ti GPUs with sufficient GPU memory for large model training.
 We use several CPU-based nodes as clients training small CNNs.

 \textbf{Task and Dataset}.
 Our training task is image classification on CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, and CINIC-10 \cite{darlow2018cinic}.
-We also generate their non-IID variants by splitting training samples into $K$ unbalanced partitions.
+We also generate their non-I.I.D. variants by splitting training samples into $K$ unbalanced partitions.
 Details of these three datasets are introduced in Appendix \ref{app:dataset}.
 The test images are used for a global test after each round.
 For different methods, we record the top 1 test accuracy as the metric to compare model performance.
-Note that we do not use FL benchmark datasets published recently (e.g., LEAF \cite{caldas2018leaf}) because the benchmark models provided are tiny models (CNN with only a few layers) or the datasets they contains are too easy for CNNs (e.g., MNIST), which are unable to adequately evaluate our algorithm running on large CNN models.
+Note that we do not use LEAF \cite{caldas2018leaf} benchmark datasets because the benchmark models provided are tiny models (CNN with only two convolutional layers) or the datasets they contain are too easy for modern CNNs (e.g., Federated EMNIST), which are unable to adequately evaluate our algorithm running on large CNN models.
+Compared to LEAF, \texttt{FedML} \cite{chaoyanghe2020fedml} benchmark supports CIFAR-10, CIFAR-100, and CINIC-10 (contains images from ImageNet).

 \textbf{Baselines}.
-We compare GKT with state-of-the-art FL method FedAvg \cite{mcmahan2016communication}, and a centralized training approach.
+We compare FedGKT with state-of-the-art FL method FedAvg \cite{mcmahan2016communication}, and a centralized training approach.
 Split Learning-based method \cite{gupta2018distributed,vepakomma2018split} is used to compare the communication cost.
 Note that we do not compare with FedProx \cite{li2018federated} because it performs worse than FedAvg in the large CNN setting, as demonstrated in \cite{wang2020federated}.
-FedMA \cite{wang2020federated} can work on VGG \cite{simonyan2014very}, but it does not support batch normalization.
-Thus, it cannot work on ResNet.
+We also do not compare with FedMA \cite{wang2020federated} because it cannot work on modern DNNs that contain batch normalization layers (e.g., ResNet).